 International Divorce & Family Law: Canada & USA

-Canada has a uniform law but we have dealt with matters involving the courts in Ontario, British Columbia, Nova Scotia, Alberta and others.
+At Brookman we have dealt with matters involving the courts in Ontario, British Columbia, Nova Scotia, and Alberta amongst others.